Kodrea/Thermal-Camera-Redux-Mods/README.md

 # Thermal-Camera-Redux-Mods
-### This fork is to experiment with features and changes to the code base
+## This fork is to experiment with features and changes to the code base
+Work in progress so you'll need to play with variables to use new features.
+I'll be pushing updates to clean up code and add more features.

+## Added
-- Added custom RGB based colormaps
+- Custom RGB based colormaps
 - Preset temperature range locks
 - equalizeHist changed to CLAHE
 - Canny edge detection overlay linked with histogram for now.

+## Next to Add
+- Optimize Canny edges: Prefer edges around defined temps, not just contrast in image
+- Experiment with more OpenCV modules (Object Detection and Tracking, Background Subtraction, etc.)
+- Create drone configuration (colormap & temperature combo)
+- Raspberry Pi camera overlay

  Topdon TC001 (and clones) Linux thermal camera app to read and display live and offline thermal data.<br />